infracost/actions/examples/thresholds/README.md

 # Cost Threshholds Example

 This example shows how to set thresholds that limit when a comment is posted.
 For simplicity, this is based off the terraform-plan-json example, which does not require Terraform to be installed.
+A similar thing can be done with bash and [jq](https://stedolan.github.io/jq/).

 [//]: <> (BEGIN EXAMPLE)
 ```yml